addcarwidgets logoAdd Car Widgets

 1. Plug iPhone into the front USB-C port with your current cable.

-2. If you see the iPhone charging icon but no CarPlay launch within 10 seconds, the cable is the suspect.
+2. If you see the iPhone charging icon but CarPlay still doesn't launch after a few seconds, the cable is the suspect.

 3. Swap to an Apple-branded USB-C Charge Cable(the one that ships in the iPhone 15/16/17 box) or an MFi-certified cable explicitly listed as “CarPlay compatible.”